spiermar/spiermar.github.io/contact.md

 # Email

 That's probably the easiest way to get in touch.
 Unless I'm out traveling to some exotic island with no internet connection, chances are that I'll get back to you shortly.
-I like to keep a clean inbox.
+I like to keep a clean inbox!

 Currently you can reach me at [spiermar@gmail.com](mailto:spiermar@gmail.com).